ramblingcode/acts-as-tracked/README.md

 # ActsAsTracked

 Welcome to ActsAsTracked!
 This gem is an extension to your ActiveRecord models to track activities.
-It does not track everything all the time, but can be used wherever you find it necessary to have a history for changes alongside their actors.
+It does not track everything all the time or in the background, but can be used wherever you find it necessary to have a history for changes alongside their actors.

 There are few other gems such as [audited](https://github.com/collectiveidea/audited), however, it is tracking every change on your models.
-ActsAsTracked is controlled by `you` and will track changes only when `used directly`.
+ActsAsTracked is controlled by `you` and will track changes only when `used explicitly`.

 ## Installation